Mixture priors for replication studies: Hypothesis testing

 \section{Hypothesis testing}

-Estimating the parameters of a model is one aspect, but in statistical analysis one may also want to test the plausibility of different scientific hypotheses.
-Within the Bayesian framework, the Bayes factor is a key tool for assessing and comparing hypotheses about the parameters \citep[among others]{good_1958, jeffreys1961theory, kass_raftery_1995, GRONAU201780, schonbrodt_bayes_2018, schad2023workflow}.
-Let us consider the replication data $\hat{\theta}_r$ and let $\mathcal{H}_0$ and $\mathcal{H}_1$ be two competing hypothesis.
-The Bayes Factor is then given by the updating factor of the prior odds of the hypotheses to their posterior odds
+Estimating the parameters of a model is one aspect, but in statistical analysis, one may also want to test the plausibility of different scientific hypotheses.
+Within the Bayesian framework, the Bayes factor is a key tool for assessing and comparing hypotheses about the parameters \citep[among others]{good_1958, jeffreys1961theory, kass_raftery_1995, GRONAU201780, schonbrodt_bayes_2018, schad2023workflow}, and Bayes factors have been used for the analysis of replication studies before \citep{Bayarri1991, bayarri_2002a, verhagen2014bayesian, ly2019replication, Harms_2019, pawel_held_2022, VanLissa2024, pawel2023power}.
+Although mixture priors have been employed most frequently to compute posterior tail probabilities, their potential use for formal hypothesis testing through Bayes factors has not yet been fully investigated.

+Let us consider the replication data (summarized by the effect size estimate $\hat{\theta}_r$) and let $\mathcal{H}_0$ and $\mathcal{H}_1$ be two competing hypotheses.
+The Bayes factor is then given by the updating factor of the prior odds of the hypotheses to their posterior odds

 which simplifies to the ratio of marginal likelihoods (or evidences) as shown by the second equality.
-As such, the Bayes Factor is a quantitative tool to measure the relative evidence that we have for $\mathcal{H}_0$ over $\mathcal{H}_1$.
+As such, the Bayes factor is a quantitative tool to measure the relative evidence that we have for $\mathcal{H}_0$ over $\mathcal{H}_1$.
 For example, when the a priori probabilities of both hypotheses are assumed to be equal, a Bayes factor greater than one indicates that the data are more likely under $\mathcal{H}_0$ than $\mathcal{H}_1$.
 Conversely, a Bayes factor less than one suggests that $\mathcal{H}_1$ is more in agreement with the observed data.
 A value approximately equal to one implies that the data do not distinctly favor any model, indicating similar levels of empirical support for $\mathcal{H}_0$ and $\mathcal{H}_1$.
-To interpret the Bayes Factor effectively, various categorizations have been proposed.
-One of the most notable is outlined by \citet{jeffreys1961theory}, as detailed in Table \ref{table:Jeffreys scale}.
+To interpret the Bayes factor effectively, various categorizations have been proposed.
+One of the most notable was outlined by \citet{jeffreys1961theory}, and is shown in Table \ref{table:Jeffreys scale}.
+Notably, the thresholds in Table \ref{table:Jeffreys scale} are defined for $\mathrm{BF}_{01} > 1$, (i.e., when the evidence favors $\mathcal{H}_0$).
+If $\mathrm{BF}_{01} < 1$, the same categories apply to the reciprocal $\mathrm{BF}_{10} = 1 / \mathrm{BF}_{01}$, which indicates evidence in favor of $\mathcal{H}_1$.